pawelgrzybek/pawelgrzybek.com/content/posts/2023-12-21-schedule-a-github-pull-request-merge-using-deno-kv-queues/index.md

   );
 ```

-The example below presents a data structure of entities in the my Deno KV
+The example below presents a data structure of entries in the KV database.
-database.
-Combining the prefix, repository owner and name followed by the ID of
+Combining the prefix, repository owner and name followed by the ID of a pull
-a pull request creates a unique key.
-The value is a scheduled time of a merge
+request creates a unique key.
+The value is the scheduled time of a merge action.
-action.

 ```
 key                                     |  value